Gold miners keep chipping at costs, debt even as profits climb

 Barrick put its half of the Kalgoorlie Superpit gold mine in Australia up for sale as it works to cut debt by $2 billion this year.
 In the 'medium term' it wants to reduce its $9 billion debt to $5 billion.

-Even though Goldcorp Inc, the world's third biggest gold miner by value, has one of the lowest debt levels in the industry it also wants to shrink debt from two recent mine builds.

-"Eventually we are going to have to build new mines...
-So when you're not in that phase it makes the most sense just to reduce your debt levels to the minimum possible," Chief Executive David Garofalo said in an interview.
+The Toronto-based miner is also making further cuts to production costs and trimming capital spending.

-Newmont will not expand its exploration budget despite bigger-than-expected second-quarter profits.
-The world's No. 2 gold miner says new technology and lower fuel prices have made its exploration more efficient and it is focusing on areas where it expects to find high-margin discoveries.
+Newmont Mining will not expand its exploration budget, which was scaled back in 2013, despite bigger-than-expected second-quarter profits.
+The company, the world's No. 2 gold miner, says new technology and lower fuel prices have made its exploration more efficient and it is focusing on areas where it expects to find high-margin discoveries.

 "It's part of the overall change of culture ... focusing people on the value, rather than the volumes," Chief Executive Gary Goldberg told Reuters.

-The Colorado-based miner plans to pare its $2.7 billion net debt by as much as $1.3 billion over the next three years.
+The Colorado-based miner, which has nearly halved its net debt since 2013, plans to pare its $2.7 billion net debt by as much as $1.3 billion over the next three years.